globusonline/provision/doc/instance_operations.rst

 Starting an instance
 ====================

-You can start an instance using the :ref:`cli_gp-start` command:
+You can start an instance using the :ref:`cli_gp-instance-start` command:

 ::

-	gp-start gpi-02156188
+	gp-instance-start gpi-02156188

 You will see the following output: